 In the millennia after the Union's formation, it has grown and spread across all of the Terragen Sphere.
 Members come from every major group of sophont life-form.
 In 2820 Valderon gave up his command of all but ten ships, and from then on never again played a major part in Union history.
 E is currently somewhere in the Perseus Rift with his fleet of two relativistic worldships and a number of other relativistic ships.
 E is rumored to have reached the fourth toposophic level.

-The Union has emerged to be a major trade power as well as having considerable military potential.
+The Current Union The Union has emerged to be a major trade power as well as having considerable military potential.
 But most members are still hired by other polities in roles starting from traders, including diplomats and megascale engineers, going all the way to mercenaries.
 It has never had any form of central government but has incredibly strong memetics.
 There are very few recorded cases of memetic subversion of Union members.
 Members while employed by others, often behave as memetic chameleons, adopting the employers memetic on the outside, but retaining Union memetic.

 They are on their own non-aggressive, except when hired as mercenaries or when their interests are threatened.
 But they are known to have memetically subverted certain ships and habitats into joining the Union, especially if interesting technology or valuable resources are to be gained.
 The experience in memetic subversion gained during the War of Re-unification has been of great help to them.